-For example, in the case of Sundarti, the court found that the nature of injuries found on the deceased strongly suggested that these were acts of a person posessed of frenzy and denuded of self-control.
-Moreover, the accused was able to inflict the severe wounds on the deceased with tremendous force, despite the fact that she was drained of energy.
+For example, in the case of Sundarti, the court found that the nature of injuries found on the deceased strongly suggested that these were acts of a person possessed of frenzy and denuded of self-control.
+Moreover, the accused was able to inflict severe wounds on the deceased with tremendous force, despite the fact that she was drained of energy.

 Limb 2: Grave and sudden provocation

 The court will use an objective test to determine the gravity of the provocation.
-If the provocation was one that the reasonable man, having the same background as the accused, would find grave, then the provocation defence is likely to be made out.
+If the provocation was one that the reasonable man, having the same background as the accused, would find the grave, then the provocation defence is likely to be made out.

-However, the individual pecularities of the accused that merely affected his power of self-control, but not the gravity of the provocation will not be taken into account.
+However, the individual peculiarities of the accused that merely affected his power of self-control, but not the gravity of the provocation will not be taken into account.
 This is to ensure that the provocation defence is denied to people who overreact simply because they are “exceptionally pugnacious, bad-tempered and over-sensitive”.

 Bars to the provocation defence